XZhang00/QSTR/README.md

 bash select.sh
 ```

-After obtaining the retrieved templates, you can utilize any syntactically-controlled paraphrase generation model to generate paraphrases.
+After obtaining the retrieved templates, you can utilize any syntactically-controlled paraphrase generation models to generate paraphrases.

+If you have any questions, please create an issue or email me.